About My Clay Table

 Born from a love of food and ceramics, My Clay Table is a celebration of the present moment.
 Each piece is a reminder to slow down and savour life’s little rituals.

-Garlic Grater Salad Dressing Bowl
+Garlic Grater Dressing Bowl

-Garlic Grater Salad Dressing Bowl
+Garlic Grater Dressing Bowl

 Out of stock